 &lt;sup>1 Figures relate only to benefit payments after 1950 and represent an intermediate estimate that is subject to a significant range because of the possible variation in the cost factors involved in the future.
 Computations are based on a compound interest rate of 2 percent per annum.
-The order in which these various changes are considered in this table affects the amount of the increase in cost to be attributed to a specific to the extent that the estimates are subsequently found to differ from the actual amounts of contributions payable.
+The order in which these various changes are considered in this table affects the amount of the increase in cost to be attributed to a specific.